mstksg/advent-of-code/reflections/2024/day03.md

-You can think of the whole thing is essentially a state machine / finite automat.
+You can think of the whole thing is essentially a state machine / finite automata.
 For part 1 it's straightforward: chump as many `mul(x,y)` as possible, summing the muls:

 ```haskell